Kozakini/Making-Calc-in-fyne/README.md

-Just testing what I've learned about fyne \n
+Just testing what I've learned about fyne /n
 TO INITILIZE: \n
 in folder with main.go file: \n go mod init "name for your module" \n